wailsworkshop/2025/content/call-full-short-papers.md

 +++

 ## Introduction
-The **2nd International Workshop on Artificial Intelligence with and for Learning Sciences: Past, Present, and Future Horizons**
-(WAILS 2025) is a high-quality forum focused on achievements, challenges, solutions, and future perspectives concerned with the adoption of **artificial intelligence** methods and techniques in the context of **learning sciences**.
+The **2nd Workshop on Artificial Intelligence with and for Learning Sciences: Past, Present, and Future Horizons** (WAILS 2025) is a high-quality forum focused on achievements, challenges, solutions, and future perspectives concerned with the adoption of **artificial intelligence** methods and techniques in the context of **learning sciences**.
 Building on its successful inaugural edition, WAILS 2025 brings together researchers and practitioners working within academia, industry, and